josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 I've found it's a good idea to always use a wrapping parent class selector, even when dealing with scoped styles.
 </Callout>

-This leads to some weirdness, since "global" doesn't _really_ mean global; the component has to be loaded once first before those styles are actually available.
+This leads to some weirdness, since "global" only means global _once loaded_; the component has to be mounted once first before those styles are actually available.

 Because of this, I've found it's a good idea to always use a wrapping parent class selector, even when dealing with scoped styles.
 At worst it's redundant, and at best you've saved yourself from unintentional style leakage (either now or if you decide to un-scope the styles in the future).

 If you'd like to read more about styling in Svelte, be sure to read [What I Like About Writing Styles with Svelte](https://css-tricks.com/what-i-like-about-writing-styles-with-svelte/) on CSS Tricks.

-### Ok, so that's Svelte; what's SvelteKit?
+## Ok, so that's Svelte.
+What's SvelteKit?

 Since frontend frameworks run entirely on JavaScript, they aren't ideal for much except building out pieces of interactive UIs on a single page; by nature, they're limited to the capabilities of the browser page they're loaded on.
 (Because of this, sites built just with a frontend framework are sometimes called "single-page applications," or SPAs.)